 Imagine your travel policy allowing travellers to book hotels or buy their travel through any available medium outside of the company mandated booking tool.
 While the thought of that alone is enough to terrify most travel procurement managers, 'open bookings' have become an approach made even more popular by the growth of travel booking websites and the fact that the upcoming generation of business travellers are drawn to consumer channels that seemingly make it easy to compare fares and rates and make instant bookings.

-Many see open bookings as chaotic, uneconomical and downright dangerous because organisations have no control over their travellers.
+Many see 'open bookings' as chaotic, uneconomical and downright dangerous because organisations have no visibility over their travellers.

 On the positive side …

 - It’s quick and easy and allows staff to use the booking skills they have probably honed for their leisure travel.

 - It’s far easier to get compliance when you allow people to do what they’re comfortable doing.

 - It may even be cheaper than using your preferred suppliers because some people are good at sniffing out bargains, and alternatives that may perhaps not occur to travel professionals.
 Some brave organisations have tapped into this by allocating budgets to specific trips and allowing staff to bank any savings towards other projects or expenses.

 - The savings may be a mirage, and online fares may actually be more expensive than negotiated fares, especially when you factor in any additional administration costs.

 - When organisations give up the power to direct traveller choices, they lose leverage with suppliers.
 It’s almost impossible to negotiate discounted hotel rates without guarantees of minimum room nights.